Yoti/psv_idpsdump/README.md

 # psv_idpsdump
 PSV IDPS Dumper (GPLv3) / based on VitaCID by Major_Tom

+v0.7 [PSP/PSV]
+- nice look
+- some new info from psvident by freakler

 v0.6f [PSP/PSV]
 - proper dumping for psp and vita
 - proper coloring for psp